2013–14 Pittsburgh Panthers women's basketball team

-The 2013–14 Pittsburgh Panthers women's basketball team will represent the University of Pittsburgh in the 2013–14 NCAA Division I women's basketball season.
+The 2013–14 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh in the 2013–14 NCAA Division I women's basketball season.
 The Panthers, led by first year head coach Suzie McConnell-Serio.
 The Panthers are a member of the Atlantic Coast Conference and play their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.

 Previous season

 In the 2012-13 season, Pitt's final in the Big East Conference, the Pitt women were without a single senior on their roster.
 Star recruit, six-foot, 11-inch center Marvadene "Bubbles" Anderson was redshirted for the season.
 Pitt compiled a 9-21 record, and for the second year in a row, went 0-16 in the conference prompting the replacement of head coach Agnus Berenato with Suzie McConnell-Serio on April 12, 2013.

 Season

 New coach Pitt hired Suzie McConnell-Serio to replace Berenato as head coach.
 The 2013-14 season will be Pitt's first competing in the Atlantic Coast Conference.
 Pitt returns 11 players from the previous season including seniors Asia Logan and Ashlee Anderson.
 6'11" redshirt freshman "Bubbles" Anderson will see her first collegiate action.
 Players not with the team from last season include redshirt junior guard Abby Dowd, a former Buffalo transfer, and freshman forward Krista Pettepier who transferred to Pepperdine.
 Roster additions include freshmsn guard Fréderique Potvin of Montreal, Quebec, Canada, and freshman guard Chelsea Welch of Kettering, Ohio.